bmmtstb/dynamically-gated-similarities/README.rst

     │
     └─── configs
     │        Multiple configuration.yaml files for running DGS or different submodules.
+    │
     └─── docs
-    │        Source files for the documentation via sphinx and autodoc.
+    │    │    Source files for the documentation via sphinx and autodoc.
+    │    │
+    │    └─── figures
+    │             Images for the documentation and general explanation.
+    │
     └─── data
     │        folder containing the datasets, for structure see './data/dataset.rst' for more info.
+    │
     └─── dependencies
     │        References to git submodules e.g. to torchreid and my custom AlphaPose Fork.
+    │
     └─── dgs
     │    │    The source code of the algorithm.
     │    │